jeetsh4h/Mario-SJ/README.md

     that of water.
 -   I tried assigning private scripts per tilemap but it doesnt work since the function is ScriptableObject and not MonoBehavior.
+-   I finally figured it out, using the tillmap collider 2D component, we can set triggers, using that we can go forward and work on scripting each tilemap respectively (note the usage of tiles).